Mark Lanegan – a weird old bastard

 Photo: Tom Arild Hamre

 From the first album for Screaming Trees in 1985, via the one legendary album for Mad Season, via Gutter Twins with Greg Duli, via Queens Of The Stone Age, via the collaboration with Isobel Campbell from Belle & Sebastian.
 The amount of work and collaboration is enough to take the breath away from anyone who is going to write a discography about Mark Lanegan.
 He’s known as a weird bastard, the meanest nice guy you’ll ever meet in friend and collaborator Josh Hommes words.
 He has one of the most recognizable and distinctive voices in rock, in the same league as Leonard Cohen and Tom Waits.
 Maybe he’s already a living cult legend.
 Whatever he is, he is Mark Lanegan, a man and artist who sets his own terms and does not give a damn about what others think.
 In February, he played at Rockefeller in Oslo, and after weeks of hustle and bustle, we had a small half an hour with a living legend in a black leather sofa from Ikea in the back room of the old Torggata bath in Oslo.
 After a polite apology for having to finish texting, he gives a firm handshake and a hint of a polite smile.
-A bit like an unknown cat in a corner, you do not quite know if it will scratch its eyes out, or lie down on its back.
+A bit like an unknown cat in a corner, you do not quite know if it will scratch your eyes out, or lie down on its back for cuddles.

 – “Phantom Radio” has been out for a few months now, and it seems that most people have become hung up on an old rocker using modern technology to make new music.
 What do you think about this becoming an issue, instead of the music itself?